Trefa Banquet

 1883 dinner held in Cincinnati, Ohio, U.S.

-The Trefa Banquet was a dinner held on July 11, 1883, at the Highland House restaurant in Cincinnati, Ohio.
-It was organized in honor of the ordination of the first graduating class of Hebrew Union College and the eighth annual meeting of the Union of American Hebrew Congregations.
-The menu included dishes that did not conform to Jewish dietary law (kashrut).
-The banquet came to symbolize disputes over religious practice within American Reform Judaism that contributed to the emergence of Conservative Judaism.
+The trefa or treyfa banquet was a dinner held on July 11, 1883, at the Highland House restaurant in Cincinnati, Ohio.
+Held in honor of the first graduating class of Hebrew Union College (including David Philipson, a major source on the event) and the delegates to the eighth annual meeting of the Union of American Hebrew Congregations, it offended a number of guests by featuring non-kosher (treyf) foods.
+It became symbolic of the growing divide within American Reform Judaism, which would eventually lead to the birth of Conservative Judaism.